MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

 ms.technology:  virtual-machine-manager
 ---

-# Add a Nano Server as a Hyper-V host or VM in VMM
+# Add a Nano server as a Hyper-V host or VM in VMM

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

 You can use System Center 2016 - Virtual Machine Manager (VMM) to manage hosts and virtual machines running Nano server.

-## Prepare a Nano Server virtual hard disk
+## Prepare a Nano server virtual hard disk

-To get started with the deployment of a Nano Server-based host or virtual machines in VMM you need to create a Nano Server VHD from the Windows Server Technical Preview ISO.
+To get started with the deployment of a Nano Server-based host or virtual machines in VMM you need to create a Nano server VHD from the Windows Server Technical Preview ISO.
 The VHD should include the VMM packages:

 - Adding the VMM package, **Microsoft-NanoServer-SCVMM-Package** ensures that the VMM agent is part of the VHD.
 - Adding the VMM compute package, **Microsoft-NanoServer-SCVMM-Compute-Package** ensures that the VHD has the Hyper-V role and you can manage the physical server using VMM.
 (If you install this package, do not use the -Compute option for the Hyper-V role)
-- For the File Server Role, use **Microsoft-NanoServer-Storage-Package** along with **Microsoft-NanoServer-SCVMM-Package**.
+- For the File Server role, use **Microsoft-NanoServer-Storage-Package** along with **Microsoft-NanoServer-SCVMM-Package**.
 - For hyper-converged mode, use **Microsoft-NanoServer-Storage-Package** along with **Microsoft-NanoServer-SCVMM-Package** & **Microsoft-NanoServer-SCVMM-Compute-Package**.

 ### Create a virtual hard disk for a physical machine